Marion Hedgepeth: Criminal career and consequences

 Hedgepeth was arrested at the age of 15 after he and Henry Sanders robbed the general store in Prairie Home in 1880.
 In November 1883, he was sentenced to serve a term of seven years in the Missouri State Penitentiary in Jefferson City, Missouri, on the charges of larceny and jail breaking.
 He was discharged on February 16, 1889.

 Hedgepeth lived for a while in a lawless region of Kansas City, Missouri, an area known as "Seldom Seen" because the police were seldom seen there.
 He became a member of the "famous Slye-Wilson gang of safe blowers and highwaymen".

 On November 30, 1891, Hedgepeth and the other members of Slye-Wilson gang (Adelbert Denton "Bertie" Slye, James "Illinois Jimmy" Francis and Lucius "Dink" Wilson) – which later came to be referred to as the "Hedgepeth Four" – robbed a train of $20,000 in Glendale, Missouri, near St. Louis, Missouri.
 The gang fled to Salt Lake City and disbanded.
 After being relentlessly pursued by the Pinkertons, he was finally arrested on February 10, 1892, in San Francisco and brought back to Missouri for trial.
 Convicted, he was sentenced in 1893 to 25 years in the Missouri State Penitentiary.
-Before being sent to the state prison, Hedgepeth informed on a former cell-mate, whom he knew as "H.M.
+Before being sent to the state prison, Hedgepeth informed on a former cellmate, whom he knew as "H.M.
 Howard" but was really Herman Webster Mudgett, better known as H. H. Holmes, which eventually resulted in the notorious killer's unmasking, conviction and execution in 1896.
 For this and other considerations, Hedgepeth was pardoned by Missouri state governor Joseph W. Folk 14 years into his 25-year term.
 He was released sick with tuberculosis and "looked like a skeleton and appeared 60 years old."

 He was arrested in 1907 in Omaha, for the burglary of a storage house at Council Bluffs, Iowa.
 He was convicted and sent to the Iowa State Penitentiary in Fort Madison, Iowa in March 1908, and upon appeal was released after serving one year.

 Hedgepeth was shot and killed by Edward Jaburek on December 31, 1909, during a botched Chicago saloon robbery at 18th and Avers Avenue.
 He died at St. Anthony's Hospital and was buried in the Cook County Cemetery on the grounds of the Cook County Poor Farm at Dunning.

 The fates of the other three members of the "Hedgepeth four" were: